ameerkat/rb-martian-robots/README.md

 and a small lambda based web interface.

 # Design Decisions
-## Repository
-Github was chosen as it's globally recognized, and mention was made by RB that there was some familiarity with Github.
-The repository is set as private.
-The reasons being it contains a copy of the problem statement for context and also may contain a deployed Lambda URL for ease of testing.

 ## Coding Language
 After reviewing the project statement **Python** was chosen as the language of choice due to the following properties